TarunSuresh07/Hand-Tracking/README.md

 # Facial-Recognition
-This is Facial Recognition by Spider Developer
+This is Facial Recognition project using python by Spider Developer